 “Oh it was,” Jill said, leaning forward in her seat.
 “It was so sad, and then poor Chris.”

 “He killed himself at the lake,” Vanessa explained.
 “The following winter.
 Drank some vodka, took a bunch of pills and then jumped in.
 They didn’t find his body until the pond thawed in the Spring.”

 “Jesus, Mary and Joseph,” I said, almost crossing myself.

-Vanessa stands and grabs the wine bottle, drains it into her glass and opens another one.
-As she tops off everyone else’s glass Hillary and Jill fill me in on how distraught Chris had been after Claire’s death.
+Vanessa stood and grabbed the wine bottle, drained it into her glass and opened another one.
+As she topped off everyone else’s glass Hillary and Jill filled me in on how distraught Chris had been after Claire’s death.

-“I’ve never heard or read anything about this drowning,” I said.
+I said, “I’ve never heard or read anything about this drowning.”

 “You wouldn’t have,” said Vanessa.
 “Claire’s parents are lawyers.
 They worked for the DA then, and it was a different time.
 It was 1990.
 The O.J. trial hadn’t happened yet, things could be kept respectfully quiet.”

 I refrained from pointing out that O.J.’s had been a murder trial, this, the apparent drowning of a girl in a local pond.
 One would assume the community would rally around in support, and, if nothing else, use it as a cautionary tale for the town’s youth.

 “Well,” I said, taking a breath.
 “I am just so sorry.
 I grew up around lakes and I know how fast drownings happen even under the seemingly safest of circumstances.”

 “Yeah, it was a tragedy,” Hillary replied.
 “We all felt really guilty about it.”